getcarina/getcarina.com/_best-practices/docker-best-practices-dockerfile.md

-The update-and-commit method requires that you begin with a previously created Docker image that you have retrieved from a container image registry.
-Image registries can be public or private;
+The update-and-commit method requires that you begin with a previously created Docker image that you have retrieved from a container image registry such as Docker Hub.
+Image registries can be public or private and are available from several providers;
 you can read more about image registries at
 [Docker best practices: image repository](/docker-best-practices-image-repository/).